-I first saw the operations of civil society agents of Boujdour Province at the workshop room at the Associative Space, where the INDH training started on Tuesday.
-Wednesday was the second day of the first training session, which was organized by Boujdour Province within the framework of INDH and in implementation of the Provincial plan of Trainings for the Year of 2012, for the benefit of local associations and coops.
-This first training session was lead by Mohammed Mustapha Ben Daoud, a member of Expert’ Networks of INDH.
-There were two groups each one at a room.
+I first saw the operations of civil society agents of Boujdour Province in the workshop room at the Associative Space, where the INDH training started on Tuesday.
+Wednesday was the second day of the first training session, which was organized by Boujdour Province within the framework of INDH and in implementation of the Provincial plan of Training for the Year 2012, for the benefit of local associations and co-ops.
+This first training session was led by Mohammed Mustapha Ben Daoud, a member of Expert Networks of INDH.
+There were two groups each one in a room.
 For the first training session, I attended with the group Animated by Mr. Mustapha Ben Daoud.

-Mr. Mohammed Ouhmidou, the president of Social Action Division “ DAS” stated that this first training session was under the title “ The Financial Management of Associations and Coops” taking into consideration a series of remarks presented by the committee of monitoring the financial reports of the Associations and Coops.
-These remarks emphasized that local associations and coops should be learn the proper form to write financial reports correctly.
+Mr. Mohammed Ouhmidou, the president of the Social Action Division “ DAS” stated that this first training session was under the title “ The Financial Management of Associations and Co-ops” taking into consideration a series of remarks presented by the committee of monitoring the financial reports of the Associations and Co-ops.
+These remarks emphasized that local associations and co-ops should learn the proper form to write financial reports correctly.

 After Mr. Ouhmido’s words, Mr. Ben Daoud asked the participants, “What do you want to get from this workshop, what are your goals?”
-After a while of brainstorming, it became clear that the general objective is the development of participants’ administrative and associative capacities/competences.
-He quoted Elmahdi Elmanjra, the great Moroccan scholar and said: “Development will not be achieved only when science becomes culture.”
+After a while of brainstorming, it became clear that the general objective is the development of participants’ administrative and associative capacities/competencies.
+He quoted Elmahdi Elmanjra, the great Moroccan scholar, and said: “Development will not be achieved only when science becomes culture.”

 The workshop’s activities came out of the brainstorming and answers to the following questions:

-The trainer showed examples of administrative documents and their classification, including: general administrative documents, administrative documents for notification, administrative documents for demonstration, administrative documents for local authorities.
+The trainer showed examples of administrative documents and their classification, including general administrative documents, administrative documents for notification, administrative documents for demonstration, and administrative documents for local authorities.

 Thursday, November 29, 2012

 It was the third day of the first training session.
-At the beginning, Mr. Ben Daoud had mentioned many theoretical notions about financial management.
-This helped participants understand budgets, accounting, the use and the exploit, consumption, storage, conservation, maintenance, repair and monitoring for better investment in the association or coop.
-The leader distilled five principles of the good financial management: simplicity, clarification, transparency, credibility and monitoring.
-Following these principles brings about successful projects for both the associations and coops.
+In the beginning, Mr. Ben Daoud mentioned many theoretical notions about financial management.
+This helped participants understand budgets, accounting, the use and the exploit, consumption, storage, conservation, maintenance, repair, and monitoring for better investment in the association or co-op.
+The leader distilled five principles of good financial management: simplicity, clarification, transparency, credibility, and monitoring.
+Following these principles brings about successful projects for both the associations and co-ops.

-In the second part of the workshop, the participants were divided into five smaller groups taking the names of five continents (Africa, Asia, Europe, America and Australia).
-They were asked to do an exercise in which each group presents a project with its budget after 60 minutes.
-From this exercise, the participants learned how to develop the budgeting of their project and also how to present the coop/ association financial report at the end of the year by providing them with samples of financial and project charts.
+In the second part of the workshop, the participants were divided into five smaller groups taking the names of five continents (Africa, Asia, Europe, America, and Australia).
+They were asked to do an exercise in which each group presented a project with its budget after 60 minutes.
+From this exercise, the participants learned how to develop the budgeting of their project and also how to present the co-op/ association financial report at the end of the year by providing them with samples of financial and project charts.